 Who can register the birth?

 Either the mother or father of the baby can register alone if they are married.

 If the parents are not married to each other, both parents must usually attend to register at the same time.
 If the mother prefers that no details of the father are given, she can attend alone.

-We will ask you for the full names and surname that you wish your child or children to be named.
+We will ask you for the full name and surname of the child.

-You will be asked to supply us with full names of the parent or parents, dates and places of birth, date of marriage, if applicable and occupations.
+You will need to give us full names of the parent or parents, dates and places of birth, date of marriage, if married and occupations.